Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-What are the different kinds of flu (influenza) tests?
+What are the different types of flu tests?

 Advertisement

 If you have flu-like symptoms or are concerned about possibly having the flu, talk to your healthcare provider.
-Most people don’t need a flu test and recover from the flu within a week or two, but a number of factors can contribute to your provider wanting you to get a flu test.
+Most people don’t need a flu test and recover from the flu within a week or two.
+But several factors can contribute to you needing a flu test.

-You may also need to take a flu test so that public health officials or providers can figure out whether an outbreak of respiratory illness in a community, such as a school or nursing home, has been caused by the flu.
+You may also need to take a flu test so public health officials or providers can figure out if the flu is causing a respiratory illness outbreak in your community (such as a school or nursing home).

 Test Details